 TracTuff RBB/RBC Swirl Pot - V3

-I recommend this version whenever possible because it incorporates several features that I simply cannot build into other versions due to space constraints.
-A great use of space for those of you that dont have things that conflict with it, high entry/ low outlet, a substantial bracket to help support the assembly, and an outlet position that allows for the best plumbing options... and by best, I mean it allows for more hose to be used and reduces bad hose routing.
+I recommend this version whenever possible because it incorporates several features that I simply cannot build into other versions, due to space constraints.
+A great use of space for those of you that don't have things that conflict with it; it has a high entry/ low outlet, a substantial bracket to help support the assembly, and an outlet position that allows for the best plumbing options possible.
+And by best, I mean it allows for more hose to be used and reduces bad hose routing.

 This swirl pot starts with a beautifully machined 6061-T6 flange that incorporates the largest port possible within the OEM gaskets footprint and a 1/2" NPT heater port.
-You can choose to have any number of accessory bung options added to the tank in virtually any location.
-The outlet can be moved
+You can choose to have any number of accessory bung options added to the tank in any open space.
+The outlet itself can be configured for standard hose (1.25" OD) or -16 male flare.

-NOTE: Made to Order - Contact for ETA - If you are interested in a specific design that varies from this, please email us at email@example.com.
-If you have questions related to the configuration or options...
-PLEASE visit the WHATS WHAT or FAQ page.
 The cap bung has a 1/16" NPT port for connection to an overflow and uses early model Honda radiator caps; such as an 88'-91' Civic/ CRX or 90'-93' Integra.
 If you are using AN lines, I recommend designing the upper radiator hose so that there is droop/ give... so the engines movement and does not push/ pull on the radiator and fatigue any parts.